-Do Creditors Actively Influence Corporate Tax Planning?
+Do Creditors Influence Corporate Tax Planning?
 Evidence from Loan Covenants

-Recent literature suggests that creditor intervention following covenant violations mitigates managerial agency problems and plays an important governance role.
-This study examines how heightened creditor governance after covenant violations affects corporate tax avoidance decisions.
-Using a regression discontinuity design, we find that creditor intervention increases borrowers’ tax avoidance in the less aggressive forms.
-This effect is concentrated among firms under weaker shareholder governance before creditor intervention and among those having lesser bargaining power during subsequent debt renegotiation.
+This study examines how creditor interventions after debt covenant violations affect corporate tax avoidance.
+Using a regression discontinuity design, we find that creditor interventions increase borrowers’ tax avoidance.
+This effect is concentrated among firms with weaker shareholder governance before creditor interventions and among those with less bargaining power during subsequent debt renegotiations.
 Our results indicate that creditors play an active role in shaping corporate tax policy outside of bankruptcy.

 JEL Classification: G21, G30